 Admire the Sea Lions

-When visiting the island you are bound to see a few sea lions as San Cristobal Island has the largest colony of sea lions in all of the Galapagos.
-They quite often are found dominating the beaches, docks and old boats around the island.
+When visiting the island, you certainly will see a few sea lions.
+In fact, San Cristobal Island has the largest colony of sea lions in all of the Galapagos—earning it the name “Sea Lion Island.”
+The sea lions can are spotted dominating the beaches, docks and old boats around the island.

 Explore the Island on a Bike